Get Approved for up to $35,000 in 3 minutes

 Co-signers and First-Time Home Buyers

-As a first-time home buyer, there are many different benefits you’re entitled to.
+As a first-time home buyer, you’re entitled to many different benefits.
 That said, having a co-signer on your mortgage application can affect these benefits.
 While you may not have to give them up altogether, they will be affected, and you could receive less.

 Why is this exactly?
 Well, it’s generally because co-signers have already purchased a home.
 This is in the case of a guarantor.
 In the case of a co-borrower, you’re likely just to have the benefits reduced or have to share them.